VasukiElsa/ansible-realtime-project/readme.md

 ---
 TASK 1
 ---
-Our control node act as a localhost and python modules on installed on control nodes and we create ec2-instances on AWS by not using SSH protocol, because AWS is not understand those protocols.
-The only way to create resources is by talking to the aws - API(Application Programming Interface).
-Using Boto3 python module we talk to the aws-api.
-Using ansible-collection modules we implement this infrastructuring tasks on aws.
+Our control node acts as a localhost, and Python modules are installed on the control node.
+We create EC2 instances on AWS without using the SSH protocol because AWS does not support it for this purpose.
+The only way to create resources is by interacting with the AWS API (Application Programming Interface).
+Using the Boto3 Python module, we communicate with the AWS API.
+We implement these infrastructure tasks on AWS using Ansible collection modules.

 Dependencies:
 ---